Apara Mehta

-Now currently, she is seen in the show Sargam Ki Sadhe Satii which airs on Sony Set in which she is essaying the role of Ketki Awasthi the female protagonist Anjali Tatrari's mother in law and is screen sharing with her husband Darshan Jariwala after a long hiatus.

 Personal life

+Born in Bhavnagar, Gujarat, Apara is the only child of her parents, and no stranger to being a performing artist.
+She started learning classical music and Kathak from a young age.

+At the age of 15, she hosted a children's television programme for Ahmedabad Doordarshan.

 In 1980 she married Indian television and film personality Darshan Jariwala, with whom she has one daughter.
-The two have separated now.
+The two have mutually separated but are not legally divorced.
 Excerpts about their personal life were shown in the reality show Maa Exchange, which aired on Sony Entertainment Television.

+Her career naturally veered towards theatre as she married into a theatre family.

 Theatrical career

 Mehta has worked on stage since 1981.
 She has acted in over 150 plays in various roles.
 She has found a constant career in plays.